ArduCAM/ArduCAM_USB_Camera_Shield/RaspberryPi/Cpp/Arducam_Global_Shutter/README.md

 - MT9V034 (0.36MP Global Shutter Camera)

 # Install library and OpenCV Environment
-## Downlaod and install the latest libusb
+## Download and install the latest libusb
 - Download the [libusb](https://sourceforge.net/projects/libusb/files/libusb-1.0/)
 - Copy the libusb-xxx.tar.bz to the Pi then run the following command to unzip it.[xxx：version number]
 ```Bash